Pastor: Very Rev. Martin A. Linebach (Also Vicar General)

 Saint James now worships in its third church building in the same prominent location: the first from 1852 to 1884; the second from 1884 to 1970; the third erected in 1970.
 The current church implemented the changes called for by the Second Vatican Council.
 This outstanding example of modern architecture embraces the congregation with beauty and grace in order to engage all the senses in worship.

 From its rural beginnings, Elizabethtown and the surrounding Hardin County have developed with industry and a regional medical center.
-With over 4,000 parishioners today, Saint James has expanded its ministries to meet new needs.
-52 volunteers take communion daily to 11 nursing and rehabilitation facilities, to the homebound, and to the regional hospital.
+With nearly 4,000 parishioners today, Saint James has expanded its ministries to meet new needs.
+67 volunteers take communion daily to 11 nursing and rehabilitation facilities, to the homebound, and to the regional hospital.
 A television ministry broadcasts Sunday Mass on the local cable channel for the sick and homebound.

 Hardin County is experiencing rapid population growth, including more people from different cultures.
 Saint James is well poised to meet the future and looks forward to welcoming new members.